-• Except for existing marinas and existing resorts, commercial activities are located in the village, convenient to residents and visitors.
+- Except for existing marinas and existing resorts, commercial activities are located in the village, convenient to residents and visitors. - Commercial development is coherent, visually pleasing and provides for safe and efficient traffic flow. - Mixed uses are encouraged within the village Business District. - On-street parking is expanded in and adjacent to the busiest commercial areas. - Off-street public parking is available to reduce congestion on busy streets and improve safety. - Public toilet facilities are available in the village to meet the needs of shoppers and visitors during the summer tourist season.

-- Commercial development is coherent, visually pleasing and provides for safe and efficient traffic flow. - Mixed uses are encouraged within the village Business District. - On-street parking is expanded in and adjacent to the busiest commercial areas. - Off-street public parking is available to reduce congestion on busy streets and improve safety.
+- Commercial activity that fits the character of the community will be encouraged. - The amount of land zoned for commercial development should continue to reflect a balance with the limited residential development area.

-- Commercial activity that fits the character of the community will be encouraged. - The amount of land zoned for commercial development should continue to reflect a balance with the limited residential development area. - Except for existing resorts and marinas, commercial areas should be compact and within the village, so that strip commercial development does not destroy the visual character of the community and create congestion. - Commercial areas should continue to be located where they are convenient for visitors and residents while protecting the character of the community and the environment. - Commercial development and redevelopment should be designed to provide for safe and efficient traffic flow with a limited number of driveway accesses and shared parking lots wherever feasible. - Locations for off-street parking will be sought and existing streets will be more efficiently used for parking. - Public restrooms will continue to be provided in the village. - Sign ordinances will continue to prohibit off-premises advertising. - Readable, non-garish signs will be strongly encouraged for use by individuals and businesses in Glen Arbor Township.
-Wood signs and down-directed lighting are strongly encouraged. - A dark, night sky will be preserved in Glen Arbor Township. - The conversion of single family, owner-occupied residences to short-term rental use should be studied and regulations adopted if warranted, to prevent nuisances on adjoining residential properties.
+- Except for existing resorts and marinas, commercial areas should be compact and within the village, so that strip commercial development does not destroy the visual character of the community and create congestion. - Commercial areas should continue to be located where they are convenient for visitors and residents while protecting the character of the community and the environment. - Commercial development and redevelopment should be designed to provide for safe and efficient traffic flow with a limited number of driveway accesses and shared parking lots wherever feasible. - Locations for off-street parking will be sought and existing streets will be more efficiently used for parking. - Public restrooms will continue to be provided in the village. - Sign ordinances will continue to prohibit off-premises advertising. - Readable, non-garish signs will be strongly encouraged for use by individuals and businesses in Glen Arbor Township.
+Wood signs and downdirected lighting are strongly encouraged. - A dark, night sky will be preserved in Glen Arbor Township. - The conversion of single family, owner-occupied residences to short-term rental use should be studied and regulations adopted if warranted, to prevent nuisances on adjoining residential properties.